 If you’re considering downsizing and upgrading to a Pacific Yurt, here are a few tips to get you started.

 First things first, a move into a Pacific Yurt requires diligent planning and preparation.
 Luckily for the prospective yurt owner, there are a wealth of resources available to prepare you for #yurtlife. ’How to’ videos and self-installation guides, many of which can be found on the Pacific Yurts website, walk through the process of ordering, building, and furnishing a yurt step-by-step.

 In addition to your research, there are a few key questions to ask before you commit to your yurt journey.
-Where do you want to live?
-How big of a dwelling would you prefer to live in?
+What will you use your yurt for?
+How big will it need to be to meet your needs?
 What kinds of amenities are you hoping to incorporate into your Pacific Yurt?
 What’s your budget?
 The answers to these questions will allow you to determine exactly what kind of yurt journey you’re going to be on.

-From there, the process is about figuring out exactly why you’re wanting to live in a Pacific Yurt.
-Is it because you want to live in an eco-friendly dwelling?
-Or start a farm or homestead?
+From there, the process is about figuring out exactly why you want a Pacific Yurt.
+Is it because you’d like an eco-friendly retreat?
+Perhaps a studio or work-from-home space?
+Or even to start a farm or homestead?
 Whatever your reason, make sure it’s a part of your preparation and goal-setting phase, as it will have a big impact on the Pacific Yurt you choose.

 Have fun planning for your future life in the round!
 Spend a few hours designing your yurt with Pacific Yurts’ Yurt Builder 3D, which allows you to create your very own customized Pacific Yurt, including upgrades!